 Today, we are going to talk about the sunniest country in Europe, Spain.
 300 days out of 365, it is shiny in Spain.
 Every year millions of people get their Spain visas ready and travel to spend the summer in Spain.
 Depending on their expectations and priorities, people choose different cities such as Barcelona, Madrid, Granada, Seville, Mallorca to spend their vacations.
 Last year the number of visitors was more than 80 million.
 Considering that there are more than those visitors who plan to go to Spain in summer, in this blog, we will give information about summer festivals in Spain, the weather in Spain in summer, when is summer in Spain, and more.

 When is summer in Spain and how is the weather in Spain in summer?

 Spain becomes much more beautiful during the summer.
 When is summer in Spain?
 Summer months in Spain are June, July, August, and mid-September.
 During the summer months in Spain, weather changes between 30-35 degrees.
-So, take many shirts, t-shirts, deodorants, hats, sunglasses, sun blocker, and other things which you can need.
+So, take many shirts, t-shirts, deodorants, hats, sunglasses, sun blockers, and other things which you can need.
 Besides, don't forget to take the water bottle with you, because tap water is not usable in some cities, and during your travel, you will be obliged to drink a lot of water.

 The Wine Battle Festival